bids-apps/FibreDensityAndCrosssection/README.md

 This pipeline requires that data be organized in accordance with the [BIDS](http://bids.neuroimaging.io) spec.

-**To get your container ready to run just follow these steps:**
+**To get your container ready to run type the following your terminal:**

-- In your terminal, type:
 ```{bash}
 $ docker pull bids/FixelAnalysis
 ```